yang-central/yang-compiler/README.md

 where these dependented YANG files are archived and how to obtain these YANG files are also difficult problems.
 This brings great inconvenience to users and affects their enthusiasm for using YANG.

 Yang compiler provide a mechanism to get the dependencies automatically when compiling YANG modules.
-Firstly, it will search the dependencies from the target directory to be complied, if not found, it will search these YANG files from local repository(it's defined in settings.json or default directory), and if it's not found also, it will search the dependencies from module information defined in settings.json(if available), and according to the information to download the YANG files. if it's still not found, it will search the dependencies for remote repository(defined in settings.json or
+Firstly, it will search the dependencies from yang sources to be complied, if not found, it will search these YANG files from local repository(it's defined in settings.json or default directory), and if it's not found also, it will search the dependencies from module information defined in settings.json(if available), and according to the information to download the YANG files. if it's still not found, it will search the dependencies for remote repository(defined in settings.json or
 [yangcatalog](https://yangcatalog.org/api/) by default).
 If the dependencies are fetched, it will be saved into local repository.

 Using Yang compiler, you can compile any YANG file regardless where it's dependencies are.
 Yang compiler allow developer to develop